Fly and Bug Zapper: The Ultimate Guide to Pest Control

 The Importance of UV Bulb Replacement

 UV bulbs don’t last forever.
 Even if they still appear to be glowing, their UV output — the light spectrum that attracts insects — diminishes significantly over time.
-Most manufacturers recommend replacing UV bulbs every season or approximately every 3,000 hours (about 4 months) of continuous use to maintain optimal effectiveness. [cite: 1, 2, 3 in ‘bug zapper safety and maintenance’] Always use replacement bulbs specified by the manufacturer.
+Most manufacturers recommend replacing UV bulbs every season or approximately every 3,000 hours (about 4 months) of continuous use to maintain optimal effectiveness.
+Always use replacement bulbs specified by the manufacturer.

 Common Misconceptions and Troubleshooting Your Bug Zapper